aro-network/aro-docs/docs/user-guides/run-node.md

 ---
 id: run-node
-title: Run Node
+title: Run an Edge Node
 ---
 import Link from '@docusaurus/Link';

-# Run an Edge Node - the General Guide
+# Running an Edge Node - General Guide

-### Things To Know Before You Start
+### Things to Know Before You Start
-Here are the important things you need to know before you start running an Edge Node in ARO Network.
+Here are key points to understand before running an Edge Node on the ARO Network:

-1. ARO is a **permissionless** network, which means you do not need to get any permission or qualification before you are able to join the network.
+1. ARO is a **permissionless** network, meaning no prior permission or qualification is required to join.
-2. Internet connection is necessary.
-Better internet resources and internet quality (particularly concerning **bandwidth and connection stability**) really helps to increase your rewards from running the Edge Node.
+2. A stable internet connection is essential.
+Higher bandwidth and connection stability significantly increase your rewards from running an Edge Node.
-3. The **region** where you run the Edge Node matters as well as your internet resources and quality.
-The closer you are to the end users, the more you can help them access to internet contents (and the more reward accordingly).
+3. The **region** where you run your Edge Node matters.
+Being closer to end users enhances their access to internet content, resulting in higher rewards.
-4. You can quit the network anytime as you want and take the rewards.
+4. You can exit the network and claim your rewards at any time.
-5. Most of the time, the Edge Node that you are running utilizes your **idle and unused internet resources** to serve the ARO Edge Network.
-Running an Edge Node will not hinder your user experiences in surfing the internet that much.
-It's always your choice.
+5. Edge Nodes primarily utilize your **idle internet resources** to serve the ARO Edge Network, with minimal impact on your regular internet experience.
+The choice is always yours.
-6. You can either run a **Hardware Node** or a **Software Node** (Software solutions will be delivered soon).
-You can refer to the following chapter if you have question in how to choose the best option for you.
+6. You can run either a **Hardware Node** or a **Software Node** (software solutions will be available soon).
+Refer to the next section for guidance on choosing the best option.

-### What Type Of Edge Node Is Better For Me?
+### Which Type of Edge Node Is Right for Me?

-The ARO Edge Node Client can theoretically be operated on a huge variaty of devices, from the plug-and-play ARO Pod to the professional data centers.
+The ARO Edge Node Client can theoretically run on a wide range of devices, from the plug-and-play ARO Pod to professional data centers.

-Generally, we classify Edge Nodes into two major types: **Hardware Nodes** and **Software Nodes**.
+Edge Nodes are divided into two main types: **Hardware Nodes** and **Software Nodes**.

-**Hardware Nodes** is **the best choice for starters** because the devices are specially customized and optimized for running the Edge Node Clients to user-friendly, highly-efficient operating environment for the Edge Nodes.
-No need to bother with the mess and complexity of configurating the Node Clients and match them with your internet environment.
+**Hardware Nodes** are **ideal for beginners**, as they are pre-configured and optimized for user-friendly, efficient operation.
+They eliminate the complexity of setting up Node Clients and adapting them to your internet environment.

-Currently there are two models of Hardware Nodes supported by ARO: **ARO Pod** and **ARO Link**.
+ARO currently supports two Hardware Node models: **ARO Pod** and **ARO Link**.

-1. The **ARO Pod** is a small, home-run, plug-and-play box that can run 24/7 for extreme uptime performance.
-This is your choice if you want to run something at home.
-You can refer to <Link to="/edge-node/device-specs">Hardware Specs</Link> to learn more details about the specifications.
+1. The **ARO Pod** is a compact, plug-and-play home device designed for 24/7 operation with exceptional uptime.
+It’s perfect for home use.
+See <Link to="/edge-node/device-specs">Hardware Specifications</Link> for more details.
-2. The **ARO Link** works just like a normal router, but keeps earning you real money from utilizing your idle internet resources.
-One device, two benefits!
-Best for business scenarios.
-You can refer to <Link to="/edge-node/device-specs">Hardware Specs</Link> to learn more details about the specifications.
+2. The **ARO Link** functions as a standard router while earning revenue from your idle internet resources.
+It’s ideal for business scenarios, offering dual functionality.
+See <Link to="/edge-node/device-specs">Hardware Specifications</Link> for more details.

-For **pro users**, you can have a wide range to choose between running the Hardware Nodes and implementing the software image (**ARO Client**) on your preferred devices.
-Gudies will be availble soon, following the release of the Edge Node software images.
+For **advanced users**, you can choose between Hardware Nodes or deploying the **ARO Client** software on your preferred devices.
+Guides will be available soon, following the release of the Edge Node software images.

 ### How Do I Manage My Edge Nodes?

-The [Dashboard](https://devnet-dashboard.ARO.network/?mode=devnet&tab=nodes) (currently for the Devnet) is the all-in-one entry for you to manage your Edge Nodes as well as manage your rewards.
+The [Dashboard](https://devnet-dashboard.ARO.network/?mode=devnet&tab=nodes) (currently for Devnet) is your all-in-one platform for managing Edge Nodes and tracking rewards.

-Just create an **ARO Account** and you will be able to log in to this account and manage all the Edge Node stuff anytime, anywhere.
+By creating an **ARO Account**, you can log in anytime, anywhere to manage your Edge Nodes and rewards.

-Please find the **Dashboard User Guide** on <Link to="/user-guides/dashboard">this page</Link> about the following topics:
+For detailed instructions, refer to the **Dashboard User Guide** on <Link to="/user-guides/dashboard">this page</Link>, which covers:

-- Where to enter the Dashboard.
+- Accessing the Dashboard
-- How to create an ARO Account.
+- Creating an ARO Account
-- How to refer my friends to join ARO.
+- Referring friends to join ARO
-- How to manage my Edge Nodes in the Dashbaord.
+- Managing Edge Nodes in the Dashboard
-- How to get my rewards.
+- Claiming your rewards